mojaloop/mini-loop/README.md

 3. The format of the logfiles is a bit of a mess at the moment, it is intended to tidy these up so that mini-loop scripts can be used very (cost) effectively in CI/CD pipelines across multiple configurations of Mojaloop and its environment such as kubernetes releases etc.
 4. the  -d option allows the user to configure the DNS domain name for their Mojaloop services.
 It is not as fully tested as other mini-loop features and I need to add some documentation on how to use and critically test this (note this is important for Mifos integration )
 5. if we deploy with -o and then come and redeploy without -f or -o then thirdparty and bulk will again be deployed and this might not be intended
-6. there appear to be minor but annoying issues with Mojaloop v15.0.0 where helm test fails and some TTK tests also fail, I expect these to be promptly fixed (see https://github.com/mojaloop/helm/issues)
+6. there appear to be minor but annoying issues with Mojaloop v15.0.0 where helm test fails and some TTK tests also fail, see https://github.com/mojaloop/helm/issues.
+   It appears that these issues are not showing up for other members of the core team , including when deploying v15.0.0 to AWS managed kubernetes (EKS) , yet my testing independent of mini-loop and depoying from the pre-packaged helm archive still shows the issues so I guess it is unclear if the issues are related to the k8s environment or perhaps the resources devoted to the Ubuntu OS.
+Please use the Mojaloop slack to advise if you gather any more information on these minor issues.

 ## Noteble changes in mini-loop v5.0
 1. updated to deploy Mojaloop v15.0.0 including deploying the now standard Mojaloop example backend services chart which deploys MySQL, Mongo, Kafka etc
+2. updated to use and require kubernetes v1.26 or 1.27
-2. simplified the directory structure and the names of the scripts installing and configuring both kubernetes (k8s-install.sh) and Mojaloop (mojaloop-install.sh)
+3. simplified the directory structure and the names of the scripts installing and configuring both kubernetes (k8s-install.sh) and Mojaloop (mojaloop-install.sh)
-3. added the mini-loop-simple-install.sh script to further simplify access to Mojaloop !
+4. added the mini-loop-simple-install.sh script to further simplify access to Mojaloop !
-4. added the -o option to allowed the deployment and configuration of 3PPI and Bulk Mojaloop charts
+5. added the -o option to allowed the deployment and configuration of 3PPI and Bulk Mojaloop charts
-5. added a statics section for the deployment, reporting memory usage, deployment times and a few other basic stats.
+6. added a statics section for the deployment, reporting memory usage, deployment times and a few other basic stats.
-6. updated the utils/test/miniloop-test.sh script to run mini-loop in a "loop".
-This is the start of CI/CD tools that are aimed at reducing cloud costs for Mojaloop operators and developers.
+7. updated the utils/test/miniloop-test.sh script to run mini-loop in a "loop".
+This is to illustrate how mini-loop can be used in CI/CD tools that are spun-up and spun-down with the aim of increasing test scope and reducing cloud costs for Mojaloop operators and developers.
-7. added memory and disk space checks to make sure that there is enough memory and disk available for Mojaloop,  it is currently set at 8GB Ram , this is a case of trying to "fail fast" , the alternative is confusion as kubernetes tries and fails to fit all pods into insufficient memory.
+8. added memory and disk space checks to make sure that there is enough memory and disk available for Mojaloop,  it is currently set at 8GB Ram , this is a case of trying to "fail fast" , the alternative is confusion as kubernetes tries and fails to fit all pods into insufficient memory.
+If you want to try running in < 8GB ram just modify the MIN_RAM=8 setting in the scripts/k8s.install.sh script.

 ## Notable changes in mini-loop v4.1
 - dropped support for out of date kubernetes versions. mini-loop version 4.1 only allows use of kubernetes 1.24